Clark Gable

-William Clark Gable (February 1, 1901 – November 16, 1960) was an American actor often referred to as the "King of Hollywood".
+William Clark Gable (February 1, 1901 – November 16, 1960) was an American actor often referred to as the "King of Hollywood ".
 He appeared in more than 60 motion pictures across a variety of genres during a 37-year career, three decades of which he spent as a leading man.
-In 1999, the American Film Institute ranked Gable as the seventh greatest male screen legend of classical Hollywood cinema.
+In 1999, the American Film Institute ranked Gable as the seventh-greatest male screen legend of classical Hollywood cinema.

 Gable won the Academy Award for Best Actor for his role in Frank Capra's It Happened One Night (1934) and earned nominations in the same category for portraying Fletcher Christian in Frank Lloyd's Mutiny on the Bounty (1935) and Rhett Butler in Victor Fleming's Gone with the Wind (1939).
 For his comedic performances in George Seaton's Teacher's Pet (1958) and Walter Lang's But Not for Me (1959), Gable received nominations for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
 His other notable films include William A. Wellman's Call of the Wild (1935), George Sidney's Key to the City (1950), and John Ford's Mogambo (1953).
-His final on-screen role was as an aging cowboy in John Huston's The Misfits (1961).
+His final onscreen role was as an aging cowboy in John Huston's The Misfits (1961).

 Gable was one of the most consistently bankable stars in the history of Hollywood, appearing 16 times on Quigley Publishing's annual Top Ten Money Making Stars Poll.
-He appeared opposite many of the most popular actresses of their time, including Jean Harlow, Greta Garbo, Joan Crawford, Myrna Loy, Lana Turner, Norma Shearer, Ava Gardner, Carole Lombard, and Gene Tierney.
+He appeared opposite many of the most popular actresses of their time.
 He died of a heart attack in 1960 at age 59.